 If you make more than the current insurance “ceiling”, you’ll be glad to know that our income insurance is included in your membership.
 It supplements your basic unemployment benefits if your recent salary was higher than SEK 25,025.
 The income insurance covers up to 80 percent of your salary, up to SEK 100,000 a month, for a total of 140 days.
 To be eligible for compensation from the income insurance you have to be a member of and eligible for benefits from the unemployment fund.

 Akademikerförbundet SSR has a complementary income insurance for its members that complements your insurance from a-kassan should you find yourself without a job.
+Please note that you need to be a member of an a-kassa to be able to get money from our income insurance.

 To be eligible for unemployment benefits you must meet certain requirements.
 You need to have been a member of this or another union for at least 18 months before your unemployment and a member of the unemployment fund (a-kassan) for at least 12 months.
 Student membership counts just the same as regular membership.
 If you have been a member for a shorter period of time, you might still be entitled to basic insurance (SEK 360 a day, five days a week).